liveandletbri/food_db/README.md

 Set up a super user by running `docker compose exec backend sh -c 'python manage.py createsuperuser'`.
 This allows you to log into the admin panel at http://127.0.0.1:8000/admin/.

 A few code changes to get things personalized to you:
-- To get the app running in your timezone, search this repo for `US/Pacific` and update each instance accordingly.
+- To get the app running in your timezone, search this repo for `America/Los_Angeles` and update each instance accordingly.
-- Check out [style.css](food_db/static/css/style.css) and look for `span.tag_display_label.<name>`.
-I've customized the styles for each of my tags.
-When you create tags, you can replace mine with your own tag names and color scheme, or delete it all and let tags be the default color.
-- Check out the [port forwarding section below](#port-forwarding), which must be concluded with a trip to [settings.py](food_db/settings.py)
+- Check out the [port forwarding section below](#port-forwarding), which must be concluded swith a trip to [settings.py](food_db/settings.py)

 ## Accessing your site
 First and foremost, as long as the Docker images are running, you can access your website from your local computer by visiting http://127.0.0.1:8000 in your browser.
 But that's not the most convenient thing.
 You have a few options for accessing the Food DB remotely: